A Place of Her Own

 Her decision involves sacrifice, for the stranger has awakened intimations of adventure in a wider world.
 But her loyalty to the woods and its creatures is decisive.
 The story ends: "Whatever treasures were lost to her, woodlands and summer-time remember!
 Bring your gifts and graces and tell your secrets to this lonely country child!"

 FIDELITY, this time not to nature but to vocation, is also the theme of "A Country Doctor."
 Anna Prince, an orphan, is raised in the town of Oldfields by a kind widower, Dr. Leslie, who recognizes her aptitude for his profession.
 Eventually, Anna herself comes to see medicine as her God-given calling.
-Like Sylvia in "A White Heron," she is fleetingly tempted by romance but hews to her chosen path and finishes medical school.
+Like the girl in "A White Heron," she is fleetingly tempted by romance but hews to her chosen path and finishes medical school.
 She quietly disregards the "fettering conventionalities" upheld by some disapproving townsfolk and relatives, and earns their respect for her healing art.
 She finds joy in serving the people of Oldfields and environs, not only by relieving their bodily pains, but also by acting as their comforter, confessor, and "interpreter of the outside world."